pjshi23/mcazurerm/README.md

-# MCAzureRM is modified and based from https://github.com/gbowerman/azurerm #
+# MCAzureRM is modified and based on https://github.com/gbowerman/azurerm #

 i created this repro to leverage AzureRM on Mooncake.